Academic Program Features

 - a core component, shared by all tracks,

-- and electives courses
+- advanced topics and electives

 These are described in detail in the List of Courses.